 3.4.5.
 Connection with the Engine Control Unit (ECU)

-If desired, relevant vehicle and engine parameters listed in Table 1 can be recorded by using a data logger connected with the ECU or the vehicle network through standards, such as ISO 15031-5 or SAE J1979, OBD-II, EOBD or WWH-OBD.
+If desired, relevant vehicle and engine parameters listed in Table 1 can be recorded by using a data logger connected with the ECU or the vehicle network through national or international standards, such as ISO 15031-5 or SAE J1979, OBD-II, EOBD or WWH-OBD.
 If applicable, manufacturers shall disclose labels to allow the identification of required parameters.

 3.4.6.
-Sensors and auxiliary equipment
+Sensors and auxiliary devices